 There is little written on Dorado fishing on the fly.
 Our guides have been exploring the area and Dorado fishing itself for more years than most.
 Follow their advice.
 Their job, and goal is to maximize your enjoyment of this incredible fighting fish.
 The Dorado, (Salminus brasiliensis), is an aggressive fish, and once hooked makes impressive and acrobatic jumps.
 This complex and challenging fish can be found near confluences, on edges of eddies, riffles, sharp bends in the current, and close to overhanging carpets of Water Hyacinth.
 It can be fished in narrow runs, on skinny water, and large fish are hooked in a multitude of different locations.
 So, let your guide show you the ever-changing locations where you can encounter these incredible fish.

-At Nervous Waters, our goal is to deliver a true taste of Argentina.
 Our kitchens come to life through the use of fresh and regionally representative meats and products.
 By combining these elements, we create delicious flavors and varied textures that harbor hidden stories and share dining traditions with each plate.
 We have curated a top-notch team of experienced Argentine and international chefs, trained in both classic and avant-garde culinary techniques at each of our lodges.

 Each meal is prepared with an artisan’s touch and influenced by the earthiness of the surrounding landscape.
 Sustainability is at the heart of our cuisine and a true connection to nature runs through every dish.
 To top it off, our guests enjoy each meal in our beautifully designed lodge dining rooms and outdoor lunch experiences.
 Chefs prepare every dish from scratch to be served at a minute’s notice.
 Freshness is paramount and perfecting the flavor is our key to success.